dukeayers/cs399_SocialMedia/README.md

 - Create new account page / Mohammad
 --- input account data into database
 - Settings page
+--- settings page needs to edit the database
 - User profile page - show all posts of the user sorted by date

 Complete